metalfacesec/gamesdb-sb-server/README.md

 # gamesdb-sb-server
-Sprint boot server for interacting with data from IGDB scraper
+Spring boot server for interacting with data from IGDB scraper